-The initial soil moisture conditions have been shown previously to be critical for modelling sensible and latent heat fluxes in urban environments (Best and Grimmond, 2015a).
-In this study, initialising soil moisture with saturated conditions prior to a 10 year spin-up is shown to produce a soil moisture profile that is consistent with the model physics whilst enabling a realistic simulation, as long as there are no additional anthropogenic water sources such as irrigation.
-Hence we recommend this for future studies when soil moisture profile observations are unavailable.
+The initial soil moisture conditions have been shown previously to be critical for modeling sensible and latent heat fluxes in urban environments (Best and Grimmond 2015).
+In this study, initializing soil moisture with saturated conditions prior to a 10-yr spinup is shown to produce a soil moisture profile that is consistent with the model physics while enabling a realistic simulation, as long as there are no additional anthropogenic water sources such as irrigation.
+Hence, we recommend this for future studies when soil moisture profile observations are unavailable.

-In addition, the WFDEI dataset is demonstrated, in general, to provide good quality forcing data that can be used with this spin-up strategy.
-Whilst the quality of the precipitation data within the WFDEI dataset can vary depending upon the rain gauge density used to create monthly climatologies such as GPCC and CRU, it was of sufficient quality for most of the sites considered in this study.
-Hence we also conclude that by using the WFDEI data and the 10 year spin-up strategy, it should be possible to initialise a LSM (including ULSM) at any site, as long as consideration is given to the density of rain gauges used for the monthly precipitation climatology, in addition to anthropogenic water sources.
+In addition, the WFDEI dataset is demonstrated, in general, to provide good-quality forcing data that can be used with this spinup strategy.
+While the quality of the precipitation data within the WFDEI dataset can vary depending upon the rain gauge density used to create monthly climatologies such as GPCC and CRU, it was of sufficient quality for most of the sites considered in this study.
+Hence, we also conclude that by using the WFDEI data and the 10-yr spinup strategy, it should be possible to initialize an LSM (including ULSM) at any site, as long as consideration is given to the density of rain gauges used for the monthly precipitation climatology, in addition to anthropogenic water sources.

-In a summary of the results from PILPS-Urban, Best and Grimmond (2015a) concluded that the important processes in the urban environment were the bulk reflection of the downward shortwave radiation, the influence of the urban morphology on the longwave radiation fluxes and the vegetation processes for the distribution of the sensible and latent heat fluxes.
-This study has focused on the ability of JULES to simulate $\beta$ across 22 observational datasets, i.e., exploration of the model's ability to partition surface energy between the sensible and latent heat fluxes.
-Hence the third physical process identified by Best and Grimmond (2015a) is addressed.
-However, a good simulation of $\beta$ does not necessarily imply that the model gives accurate values of $Q_H$ and $Q_E$ separately, which are also influenced by the radiative processes.
+In a summary of the results from PILPS-Urban, Best and Grimmond (2015) concluded that the important processes in the urban environment were the bulk reflection of the downward shortwave radiation, the influence of the urban morphology on the longwave radiation fluxes, and the vegetation processes for the distribution of the sensible and latent heat fluxes.
+This study has focused on the ability of JULES to simulate β across 22 observational datasets, that is, exploration of the model's ability to partition surface energy between the sensible and latent heat fluxes.
+Hence, the third physical process identified by Best and Grimmond (2015) is addressed.
+However, a good simulation of β does not necessarily imply that the model gives accurate values of Q_H and Q_E separately, which are also influenced by the radiative processes.

-The results from the model show that at sites where the transpiration from vegetation is not restricted by limited soil moisture the model can reproduce observed $\beta$ , whilst for the sites with limited soil moisture the model overestimates $\beta$ compared to the observations.
-However, if we make the assumption that urban sites are irrigated to ensure that vegetation is not soil moisture stressed (i.e., urban residents maintain 'healthy' gardens and parks), then the model is in good agreement with observed $\beta$ at these sites as well.
+The results from the model show that at sites where the transpiration from vegetation is not restricted by limited soil moisture the model can reproduce observed β , while for the sites with limited soil moisture the model overestimates β compared to the observations.
+However, if we make the assumption that urban sites are irrigated to ensure that vegetation is not soil moisture stressed (i.e., urban residents maintain "healthy" gardens and parks), then the model is in good agreement with observed β at these sites as well.
 The one exception, the Vancouver (VS92) site, was known to be in drought conditions with an irrigation ban in force.
-Hence we conclude that when modelling vegetation within urban environments it should be assumed that the vegetation is not soil moisture stressed, unless it is known to be a dry period with an irrigation ban in place.
-Given these assumptions, the JULES model is able to represent the observed urban $\beta$ over the range of plan area vegetation fractions considered in this study (Fig. 8a).
+Hence, we conclude that when modeling vegetation within urban environments, it should be assumed that the vegetation is not soil moisture stressed, unless it is known to be a dry period with an irrigation ban in place.
+Given these assumptions, the JULES model is able to represent the observed urban β over the range of plan area vegetation fractions considered in this study (Fig. 8a).